A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: Introduction

 The aim of this article is to construct new invariants that capture a notion of mass density, in the setting of asymptotically hyperbolic metrics.
-These invariants are local as quantities on the boundary at infinity and they specialise to recover (by an integration procedure) the mass as introduced by Wang and Chru\'sciel--Herzlich.
+These invariants are locally defined (as quantities on the boundary at infinity) volume forms with values in the standard tractor bundle associated to a conformal structure on the boundary, which is has rank $n+1$ and carries a natural Lorentzian bundle metric.
+In the special case of hyperbolic space as a background, we prove that these local quantities can be integrated to global parallel sections of the tractor bundle and then naturally recover the mass as introduced by Wang and Chru\'sciel--Herzlich.
 The setting we work in is rather restrictive in some aspects but very general in other aspects.
 The main restriction is that we are working in a conformally compact setting, so we need strong assumptions on the order of asymptotics.
 On the other hand, underlying this is an arbitrary manifold with boundary with no restrictions on the topology of the boundary.
 We also allow a fairly general ``background metric''; the core of our results only require a background metric that is asymptotically locally hyperbolic (ALH), as in Definition \ref{def2.2}, part (1).
 The main invariant we construct is associated to a pair of ALH metrics (that are asymptotic to sufficient order), so it should be thought of as a \textit{relative local mass} or as a \textit{local mass difference}.